Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 - Utilizing health authority property, resources and/or facilities (including research conducted in clinics, use of radiation, pharmacy, laboratory and pathology services, and use of health records)

 The approval process and forms vary across the health authorities.
-The RCCbc research associate in your region can be contacted to help navigate the process.
+An RCCbc Research Associate can help you navigate the process.

 Q: How competitive is this research grant competition?